 - An concise (180 page) but in-depth manual of biodynamics – history, how-to, etc.

-Heritage & Dwarf fruit trees for Urban backyards and small orchards, 3rd edition, Peter Allen, Telopeea Mtn Permacuture & Nursery, 2014
+Heritage & Dwarf fruit trees for Urban backyards and small orchards, 3rd edition, by Peter Allen, Telopeea Mtn Permacuture & Nursery, 2014

 - Very useful little booklet on how to manage and use weeds.

 What Garden Pest or Disease is that?
-Organic and Chemical Solutions for Every Garden Problem, Judy McMauch, New Holland, 2000
+Organic and Chemical Solutions for Every Garden Problem, by Judy McMauch, New Holland, 2000

 Biodynamic Research References Portal, hosted by the Biodynamic Association